csc-training/advanced-parallel-prog/exercise-instructions.md

 Sisu using the provided username and password, for example

 ```
-ssh -X training000@sisu.csc.fi
+ssh -X training000@puhti.csc.fi
 ```

-For editing program source files you can use e.g. Emacs editor with or without (the option -nw) X-Windows:
+For editing program source files you can use e.g. `nano` editor :

 ```
-emacs -nw prog.f90
-emacs prog.f90
+nano prog.f90
 ```

-Also other popular editors (vim, nano) are available.
+Also other editors  are available.
 In case you have working parallel program development environment in your laptop (Fortran or C compiler, MPI development library, etc.) you may also use that.